 Read on for more information on season 11’s release date, storylines and rumoured spin-offs.

-The season is set to be epic in length, with as many as 24 episodes split into two separate batches, and we’ll let you know as soon as we get news of the official release dates.
+The season is set to be epic in length, with as many as 24 episodes split into two separate batches, with the second batch likely to air in 2022.

 Is The Walking Dead season 11 the final season?